aseldawy/CS167/Labs/Lab4/CS167_Lab4.md

 ### VII.
 Aggregation Operation (20 minutes)
 In this part, we will run an aggregation function to count number of records for each response code.

-1. Make a copy of of the class `App` into a new class named `Aggregation`.
+1. Make a copy of the class `App` into a new class named `Aggregation`.
 2. Create a `JavaPairRDD<String, Integer>` that contains key-value pairs.
 The key is the response code (as a string) and the value is 1.
 You will use the `mapToPair` transformation and the `Tuple2` class.
 3. To count the number of records per response code, use the action `countByKey`.
 4. Write the aggregate values to the standard output.
 The output should look similar to the following.